SQLite Commands

 sqlite>Code language: Shell Session (shell)

-To add an additional database in the current connection, you use the statement ATTACH DATABASE.
-The following statement adds the chinook database to the current connection.
+To add a database to the current connection, you use the statement attach databasecommand.

 Now if you run the .database command again, the sqlite3 returns two databases: main and chinook.